Get your copy of the NSCA CSCS exam cheat sheet. It helps immensely for studying for the exam.

 Administration routes can be changed.

-The first step is to define the goals of the athlete and identify the goals of the coaches.
+The first step is to define the athlete’s goals and identify the coach’s goals.

 The Next steps are looking at the current diet, the athlete’s food preferences, their cooking skills, the access they have to foods, their money constraints, the barriers they have, their use of supplements, the weight and body comp history, their medical history, their current training programs, and any injuries they have or have had.